Adam Stewart (business executive): The ATL Group

+ATL Automotive

 In 2010, Stewart launched ATL Automotive.
 ATL Automotive incorporates sales and service centres located in Kingston and Montego Bay offering sales and service of Audi, Volkswagen, Honda, Jaguar, Land Rover and Range Rover automobiles.

 In April 2015, ATL Automotive announced the termination of its Jaguar and Land Rover distributorship in order to focus on new brands that would better complement the company's growth strategy.

 In January 2016, ATL Automotive signed an agreement to become Regional Master Dealers for BMW and MINI in Jamaica and eight countries throughout the Caribbean.
 The regional appointment, a first ever for a Jamaican automotive company, followed a nine-month tender process that saw ATL Automotive overcome international bids from across Europeans and the Americas.

 In March 2016, the ATL Automotive Group announced an exclusive partnership to bring German carmaker Porsche to Jamaica.

 Caribbean Coffee Traders Limited (CCTL)

-On May 4, 2017, it was announced that Starbucks had entered into a licensing agreement with Caribbean Coffee Traders Limited (CCTL), for it to own and operate Starbucks stores in Jamaica.
-Caribbean Coffee Traders Limited (CCTL) is a joint venture between Ian Dear, Chief Executive Officer of Margaritaville Caribbean Group area franchise of Jimmy Buffett's Margaritaville and Adam Stewart.
+On May 4, 2017, it was announced that Starbucks had entered into a licensing agreement with Caribbean Coffee Traders Limited (CCTL), providing rights to own and operate Starbucks stores in Jamaica.
+Caribbean Coffee Traders Limited (CCTL) is a joint venture between Ian Dear, chief executive officer of Margaritaville Caribbean Group area franchise of Jimmy Buffett's Margaritaville and Adam Stewart.

 Starbucks opened its first store on the island in Montego Bay, St James on November 21, 2017.
 The company as well as local license Caribbean Coffee Baristas Limited (CCB) have plans to roll out a further 14 stores in Jamaica by 2020.